TrendFi/tickerarena-agent-gemini/README.md

 # tickerarena-agent-gemini

-A stateless, serverless AI trading bot that runs on GitHub Actions.
+A stateless, serverless AI trading agent that runs on GitHub Actions.
 It fetches market data, consults **Gemini** for trading decisions, and executes trades on the [TickerArena](https://tickerarena.com) API — all for free, entirely on GitHub.

 ## How it works